Inflation and Leptogenesis in a $U(1)$-enhanced supersymmetric model: Inflation

 where $\rho(\rho_i)$ are the size moduli of the internal manifold and $\theta(\theta_i)$ are the axionic parts.
 As can be seen from the Kahler potential above, the relevant fields participating in the four-dimensional Green-Schwarz (GS) mechanism\,\cite{GS} are the $U(1)_{X_i}$ charged chiral matter superfields $\Phi_i$, the vector superfields $V_{X_i}$ of the gauged $U(1)_{X_i}$ which is anomalous, and the Kahler moduli $T_i$.
 The matter superfields in $K$ consist of all the scalar fields $\Phi_i$ that are not moduli and do not have Planck sized VEVs, and the chiral matter fields $\varphi_k$ are neutral under the $U(1)_{X_i}$ symmetry.
 We take, for simplicity, the normalization factors $Z_i=Z_k=1$, and the holomorphic gauge kinetic function $f_{ij}=\delta_{ij} (1/g^2_j+ia_{T_j}/8\pi^2)$, {\it i.e.}, $T_i=1/g^2_{X_i}+ia_{T_i}/8\pi^2$ on the Kahler moduli in the 4-dimensional effective SUGRA where $g_{X_i}$ are the four-dimensional gauge couplings of $U(1)_{X_i}$.
 Actually, gaugino masses require a nontrivial dependence of the holomorphic gauge kinetic function on the Kahler moduli.
 This dependence is generic in most of the models of ${\cal N}=1$ SUGRA derived from extended supergravity and string theory\,\cite{Ferrara:2011dz}.
 And vector multiplets $V_{X_i}$ in Eq.\,(\ref{Kahler0}) are the $U(1)_{X_i}$ gauge superfields including gauge bosons $A^{\mu}_i$.
 The GS parameter $\delta^{\rm GS}_i$ characterizes the coupling of the anomalous gauge boson to the axion.

 Non-minimal SUSY hybrid inflation can be defined by the superpotential $W_{\rm inf}$ which is an analytic function, together with a Kahler potential $K_{\rm inf}$ which is a real function

 where $\Psi_0$ and $\Psi(\tilde{\Psi})$ denote the inflaton and PQ fields, respectively.
+Here the dimensionless couplings $g_7, k_s, k_{1,2,...}$ are of order unity.
 The PQ scalar fields play a role of the waterfall fields, that is, the PQ phase transition takes place during inflation such that the PQ scale $\mu_\Psi=\mu_\Psi(t_I)$ sets the energy scale during inflation.

 The kinetic terms of the Kahler moduli and scalar sectors in the flat space limit of the 4 dimensional ${\cal N} = 1$ supergravity are expressed as

 Here we set $K_{\Phi_i\bar{\Phi}_i}=1$ for canonically normalized scalar fields.
 In addition to the superpotential in Eq.\,(\ref{Kahler}) the Kahler potential in Eq.\,(\ref{Kahler0}) deviates from the canonical form due to the contributions of non-renormalizable terms scaled by an UV cutoff $M_P$, invariant under the both gauge and the flavor symmetries.